What is a sliding window?

-A two lite slider also referred to as a two section slider has two equal size sashes.
-Each sash operates to allow for ventilation from either side of the unit.
+A two lite slider (photos on left side) also referred to as a two section slider has two equal size sashes.
+With some sliders, only one sash will operate (bottom left).
+With other sliders, each sash operates to allow for ventilation from either side of the unit (top left).

-A three lite slider also referred to as a three section slider has a fixed center sash with an operative sash on both sides.
-The fixed center sash may be twice the width of the two operative sashes in a 1/4 – 1/2 – 1/4 configuration.
-Alternatively, all three sashes can have the same width in a 1/3 – 1/3 – 1/3 configuration.
+A three lite slider (photos on right side) also referred to as a three section slider has a fixed center sash with an operative sash on both sides.
+The fixed center sash may be twice the width of the two operative sashes in a 1/4 – 1/2 – 1/4 configuration (top right).
+Alternatively, all three sashes can have the same width in a 1/3 – 1/3 – 1/3 configuration (bottom right).

 Schedule your FREE estimate on you windows, and learn more about sliding windows.
 Follow us on Facebook and Instagram to see all our before and after photos, as well as what projects we are currently working on.
 You can call us at our office at 432-272-0195.
 Our office hours are Monday-Friday 9 AM to 6PM.
 You can chat with a representative by clicking the chat box on the bottom right corner.